conan-io/conan-io.github.io/_posts/2023-09-29-backup-sources-feature.markdown

 # Using the feature on the developer side

 To use this feature, the first step is to have a file server.
 In Conan Center, we use a generic Artifactory repository which seamlessly fits with our infrastructure, but you could use any other file server that supports HTTP `PUT` and `GET` methods.
 The first thing to configure is the server URL in the [global.conf](https://docs.conan.io/2.0/reference/config_files/global_conf.html) file of the Conan client:

 ```ini
 # global.conf
 core.sources:download_urls=["origin", "https://url/for/my-backup-sources-download-server/"]
 ```

-As you can see, it's a list where different file servers can be provided to which Conan will resort each time it encounters a call to [get()](https://docs.conan.io/2.0/reference/tools/files/downloads.html#conan-tools-files-get) or [download()](https://docs.conan.io/2.0/reference/tools/files/downloads.html#conan-tools-files-ftp-download) in a recipe.
+As illustrated, a list of different file servers can be provided, and Conan will refer to this list each time it encounters a call to [get()](https://docs.conan.io/2.0/reference/tools/files/downloads.html#conan-tools-files-get) or [download()](https://docs.conan.io/2.0/reference/tools/files/downloads.html#conan-tools-files-ftp-download) in a recipe.
 To designate the original source, we use the reserved word `origin`.
-This way, this configuration will first look for the sources on the original server, and if anything fails, it will resort to our server.
-For instance, in Conan Center we use this
+Thus, this configuration will first attempt to find the sources on the original server, and if that fails, it will fall back to our server.
+For instance, in Conan Center, we use this
 server:
 [https://c3i.jfrog.io/artifactory/conan-center-backup-sources/](https://c3i.jfrog.io/artifactory/conan-center-backup-sources/).
-If we access it, we can see the information regarding the copies of the different source
+Upon accessing it, we can view the information regarding the copies of the different source origins:
-origins:

 <p class="centered">
     <img  src="{{ site.baseurl }}/assets/post_images/2023-09-29/conan-center-server.png" style="display: block; margin-left: auto; margin-right: auto;" alt="Configure Conan path"/>
 </p>

-Bear in mind, if you need credentials for the server, you should configure them with the [sources_credentials.json](https://docs.conan.io/2.0/reference/config_files/source_credentials.html#source-credentials-json) configuration file.
-Another important thing to note is that for the feature to be activated, the `sha256` of the files used in `get()` or `download()` methods must be defined (as seen in the image above, the sources of the packages are saved in files that have the binary hash as the name, along with a metadata `.json` file).
+Bear in mind, if server credentials are needed, they should be configured with the [sources_credentials.json](https://docs.conan.io/2.0/reference/config_files/source_credentials.html#source-credentials-json) configuration file.
+Another crucial point is that for the feature to be activated, the `sha256` of the files used in `get()` or `download()` methods must be defined (as seen in the image above, the sources of the packages are saved in files with the binary hash as the name, accompanied by a metadata `.json` file).

-With what has been explained so far, it would be enough for a developer or continuous integration system to benefit from this feature when it comes to downloading the sources.
-Now we will see the configuration that should be applied on the client to configure the upload of those sources to the server.
+With the explanation provided, a developer or continuous integration system would have enough information to benefit from this feature for downloading sources.
+Now, we'll look into the configuration needed on the client to facilitate the upload of those sources to the server.

-# Configuring the source upload
+# Configuring the Source Upload

-The source upload is something that will typically be done from the CI server.
-This upload is carried out completely transparently at the time of doing a `conan upload` if the following configuration is defined in the `global.conf` file.
+The source upload is typically done from the CI server.
+This upload is executed transparently during a `conan upload` if the following configuration is defined in the `global.conf` file.

 ```ini
 # global.conf
 core.sources:upload_url=https://url/for/my-backup-sources-upload-server
 ```

-It's important to mention that the upload server could be different from the download servers.
+It's important to note that the upload server could differ from the download servers.

-Also, in certain cases, it may be useful to exclude certain origins from the backup sources upload (imagine it's code you don’t want all users to have access to).
-In these cases, the following configuration can be used to skip them in case a call is made and any URL that starts with the listed ones in the configuration will be skipped:
+Additionally, in some scenarios, it may be needed to exclude certain origins from the backup sources upload (imagine it's code you don’t want all users to have access to).
+In such cases, the following configuration can be utilized to skip them if a call is made, and any URL that starts with the listed ones in the configuration will be skipped:

 ```ini
 # global.conf
 core.sources:exclude_urls=["https://url/mycompanystorage/", "https://url/mycompanystorage2/"]
 ```

-To delve deeper into the backup sources feature, you can check the [complete documentation](https://docs.conan.io/2.0/devops/backup_sources/sources_backup.html#backup-sources-setup-remote).
+To explore the backup sources feature further, you can check the [Conan documentation](https://docs.conan.io/2.0/devops/backup_sources/sources_backup.html#backup-sources-setup-remote).

 ## Conclusion

-The Source Backup feature in Conan is a powerful tool for ensuring the long-term reproducibility and traceability of your builds.
-By taking a few simple steps to configure this feature, you can safeguard your projects against the uncertainties of relying on third-party source repositories.
+Conan's Source Backup feature is a potent tool for ensuring long-term reproducibility and traceability of your builds.
+By taking a few simple steps to configure this feature, you can shield your projects from the uncertainties associated with relying on third-party source repositories.